colwynmyself/ansible/ansible/roles/minecraft-dedicated-server/README.md

 dir, and more!

 ## Post installation

+### General Server Configuration

+There are all sorts of things you may want to edit. `/ops/mscs/worlds/friendos/server.properties` is the place to make those edits.

+### Allowlist

 The allowlist is not enabled by default, if you would like to use it then you'll have to manually add it.
 It will be located by default at `/opt/mscs/worlds/friendos/whitelist.json`.
 Fetch UUIDs from <https://mcuuid.net>